WORLD LITERATURE I (ENG 251)

 An outline, or notes for your essay (optional)

-Printouts from WWW sources that you want to refer to in your exam
+Printouts from WWW sources (not more than ten pages!) that you want to refer to in your exam

 Your textbook or other print sources for stories that you want to discuss in your essay

-After you have completed the exam, it will be sent to ELI, where I will read it.
-I will mail your grade to you with my comments on your exam.
-Allow up to a week for turnaround.
+After you have completed the exam, you will submit it to the Blackboard exam box.
+I will read it there and mail your grade to you with my comments on your exam.
+Allow several days for turnaround.
 You will not receive the exam back, nor will you be able to get back any papers you bring to the exam.
-I will keep a copy of your exam for one year, so you may refer to it if necessary.
+The exam will be retained on Blackboard for one year.

 This time you will make up your own reading response question to three selections you have chosen.
 At least one selection must be from Unit four; the other two may be from any readings you have done during the course.
 The three texts should have some interesting theme in common that you can examine, noting similarities and differences.
 Be sure there is some point to your comparisons, some answer to the question, "so what?"
 Be sure also to use plenty of examples from the three texts you have selected to support your comments about them.